 Export all asset metadata at a certain timestamp or export event change history during a specific timeframe.

 Monitor asset changes by subscribing to real-time notifications.

-The Cloud Asset Inventory search service allows you to search asset metadata within a project, folder, or organization using a custom query language.
+The Cloud Asset Inventory search service allows you to search asset metadata in a project, folder, or organization using a custom query language.

 Export asset history and metadata

 The Cloud Asset Inventory export service allows you to export all the asset metadata at a given timestamp to a Cloud Storage file or a BigQuery table.
 You can also export the event change history of multiple assets during a given timeframe.
 The exported event change history shows you all the create, delete, and update events for the specified assets over time.

 Monitoring asset changes

 You can use Cloud Asset Inventory to monitor resource and policy changes you're subscribed to through real-time notifications.
-By creating and subscribing to an asset feed, you'll receive immediate updates about any changes for the desired asset names or asset types.
+By creating and subscribing to an asset feed, you receive immediate updates about any changes for the desired asset names or asset types.

 See Monitoring asset changes for more information.